MFA-Informatik-AG/hcvaultwin/README.md

     }

 ## Accessing Vault
-Connect with your browser to https://localhost:8200 to access Vault.
+Connect with your browser to https://localhost:8200 to access Vault if  TLS is enabled otherwise use http://localhost:8200